-If you skip a workout, will your muscle turn into fat?
+If you skip a workout, will your muscles turn into fat?
 The holidays are often hectic, so it is common for workouts to fall by the wayside when life gets busy.
 But what happens to your body when you skip your once-regular exercise regimen?
 Hahns Petty, an exercise physiologist at Piedmont Atlanta Fitness Center, weighs in.

 Can muscle turn into fat?